ARM-software/psa-api/doc/fwu/appendix/sra.rst

    Although the |API| can be used to provide a firmware update service in a system that does not have a Root of Trust, or implement Secure boot, such a system is not considered within this SRA.

+*  Attacks against the firmware supply chain are not considered as part of this assessment.
+It is assumed that firmware creators and the off-device update infrastructure are designed to protect the credentials and processes that are involved in signing firmware images and updates.

 *  Within the scope of `AM.1`, the adversary is assumed to have the ability to execute software within the context of the caller of the |API|, or other untrusted components.
 The adversary is assumed to not have software execution capability within the Root of Trust.

    For example, this might be achieved by an adversary that initially has remote access to the device (`AM.0`), who then exploits a vulnerability in the firmware to achieved local code execution (`AM.1`).

 *  Reliable update is a design goal for the |API|.
-That is, the firmware update process should be robust against failure that would result in an inoperable device.
+That is, the firmware update process is robust against failures that would result in an inoperable device.
 However, the API cannot prevent a denial of service of the overall firmware update process, and this is not in scope for this SRA.

+*  This API is designed for implementation in small microprocessor systems, which generally use SRAM or PSRAM memory, rather than the DDR memories that are typical in larger systems.
+Attacks against DDR memory, such as Rowhammer, are out of scope for this assessment.

 As a result of these assumptions: